GA4 Issues: What Can You Do About Them?

 New Bounce Rate in GA4

 In Universal Analytics, your bounce rate is your percentage of single page sessions.
-Google Analytics 4 did not even have bounce rate when it first launched, but the metric was added in 2022 after much outcry.
+Google Analytics 4 did not even have bounce rate when it first launched, but the metric was late added after much outcry.
 Today, the GA4 bounce rate is the inverse of something called the engaged session rate (“engagement rate“).

 I’ll try to explain that in a minute, but first let’s see an example of how extreme this change is.
 The UA bounce rate on this site for the first half of 2023 was 86.39%.
 That’s a lot of single page sessions!
 As you can see below, the GA4 bounce rate during the exact same time period was 23.79%.
 Fundamentally different.